sap-tutorials/Tutorials/tutorials/abap-s4hanacloud-procurement-purchasereq-shop-ui/abap-s4hanacloud-procurement-purchasereq-shop-ui.md

 - How to create IAM apps and business catalogs

 ## Intro
->**HINT**: The administrator receives an welcome e-mail after provisioning.
+>**Hint:** The administrator receives an welcome e-mail after provisioning.
 This e-mail includes the system URL.
 By removing `/ui` you can log into the SAP S/4HANA Cloud ABAP Environment system.
 Further information can be found [here](https://help.sap.com/docs/SAP_S4HANA_CLOUD/6aa39f1ac05441e5a23f484f31e477e7/4b962c243a3342189f8af460cc444883.html?locale=en-US&state=DRAFT).

 ---
 ### Assign role collection to user